-*This is an indication of the un-pruned height of this variety on the different rootstocks in 10 years.
-Variations on these heights will occur when different factors are introduced such as planting position, pruning, geography etc
+*Indication of the un-pruned height of this Medlar on the different rootstocks in 10 years.
+Variations will occur due to planting position, pruning, geography etc

 Begin by removing weeds and grass within a metre of your desired planting hole, then dig a square hole as deep as your root mass and approximately 3x as wide.
 To help your tree establish, sprinkle root grow in the hole.